Mugna46/DSS_project/doc/report_DSS.typ

 ]
 #v(1em)
 The manifest shows that a *Broadcast Receiver* is not protected (see @manifest) the Malware intercept all the SMS and leak in this case the OTP codes used by the banks.
+Additionaly setting the priority to `1000` (the maximum value) ensures that the malware is executed before any other application that might also be listening for the same intent.

 The *Broadcast Receiver* is implemented in the package `com.example.kbtest.smsReceiver` (see @receivers).